adilraz321/Text-Classification-Pipeline/README.md

 Hugging Face transformers: For loading and fine-tuning Transformer models.

-NLTK / spaCy (Assumed for tokenization/stemming)
+NLTK / spaCy: for tokenization/stemming.

 📦 Installation & Usage
 To get started with this project, clone the repository and install the required dependencies.